 Paul Lindsey Current Opportunities

-Are you interested in earning $2,000 each semester of the 21-22 school year?
-Our Lindsey internship program provides an opportunity to intern in the Tucson/Southern Arizona community.
-There are seven non-profits that will be hosting an intern.
-View their pitches below!
+Here's a way to connect to your local education community and earn $2,000 each semester of the 2022-23 school year!
+Our Lindsey graduate student internship program provides an opportunity to intern in the Tucson/Southern Arizona community.
+There are ten non-profits that will be hosting an intern.

 It is not too early to talk to your grad advisor about a letter of recommendation for this internship, as it is a required application material.
-If you have questions please email the contact at the bottom of this page.
+If you have questions, please email Mary Werner.

 Here are our current opportunities for Lindsey internships:

 The American Association of University Women (AAUW) Tucson Branch is a non-profit organization that advances equity for women and girls through advocacy, education, philanthropy, and research.

 We'd welcome an intern to become a close-knit part of our organization allowing them to join our Board meetings, attend events and gain experience in additional areas of interest.
 We are looking for someone with Microsoft Office experience for help updating documents for our Start Smart Salary Negotiation courses; Experience or a want to learn social media/marketing on Facebook and Instagram platforms would be a plus